 If you suspect the enclosure is the cause and you aren’t using a glass aquarium or other glass cage, try a new enclosure.
 This is tricky because you have no way of knowing exactly what chemicals are in plastic storage bins.
 And since they break down over time, you can’t exactly get away with the idea that what’s worked for a while should always work.
 Now, if you have five colonies and all are in the same kind or brand of bin that you bought at the same time, and the roaches are only dying in one of them, chances are slim that the bin is the problem.
 On the other hand, if you bought a new plastic bin three days ago two days after you started using it your roaches started dying, that might be the most logical place to look for a cure.

-There are also some questions you can ask yourself regarding bin issues: In the enclosure you currently use for the sick colony, did you use glue inside the bin or on anything you put inside the bin?
+There are also some questions you can ask yourself regarding bin issues: In the enclosure, you currently use for the sick colony, did you use glue inside the bin or on anything you put inside the bin?
 Hot glue seems to be safe, but “superglue” may not be.
 Did you glue any other materials together that could be reacting in the heat and humidity?
 If so, consider replacing them with an alternative.
 Did you do anything unusual recently with the items in the bin?

 Harborage

 Harborage can cause problems if it’s laced with harmful chemicals.
-In these cases the culprits are usually paper and cardboard.
-Even the egg crates commonly used in Dubia roach colonies may break down over time or contain some additive that either alone or in combination with something else you’re using is causing the die off.
+In these cases, the culprits are usually paper and cardboard.
+Even the egg crates commonly used in Dubia roach colonies may break down over time or contain some additive that either alone or in combination with something else you’re using is causing the die-off.
 Are you using new paper or cardboard?

 Heat

-Heat, or the lack of it, may contribute to a die off.
+Heat, or the lack of it may contribute to a die-off.
 Constant temperatures well below or sometimes even a little too high can cause major problems for Dubia roaches.
 They generally like temperatures between 80ºF and 85ºF, and maybe approaching 90ºF.
 We know this because they tend to move to lower temperatures when exposed to higher heat and higher temperatures when the temperature is lower.
 Whenever possible, listen to your roaches.
 They can show you what they need.

-Take a quick look at your roaches if you’ve checked the temperatures and it seems OK.
+Take a quick look at your roaches if you’ve checked the temperature and it seems OK.
 Do they mostly hang out on the cool side of the enclosure away from the heat source?
-Do they huddle in a large mass either near or on top of the heat, seemingly not wanting to venture away for things like food and water?
+Do they huddle in a large mass, either near or on top of the heat, seemingly not wanting to venture away for things like food and water?
 Let these behaviors guide you in heating your enclosure.
 If your roaches run away from heat as fast as they can when the temperature pushes 95ºF, that is more significant and authoritative than the person who told you they breed best at that temperature.
 Or, it could be that the temperature is uneven and rising higher in some places than others.
-Whatever the case, don’t push things your roaches respond poorly too – no matter where you got the information.
+Whatever the case, don’t push things your roaches respond poorly to – no matter where you got the information.
 You may want to figure out what’s happening, but the ultimate experts are the roaches themselves.

 Regarding Dubia health: high heat is more often a problem than low heat.
 They need high heat to thrive and breed, but that comes with the problems mentioned previously.
 Heat, moisture, humidity, darkness…this is where funky stuff grows.
 Low heat is not ideal for reproduction, but until it gets very low, Dubia roaches will not die.
 And low heat generally means low humidity and low(er) potential for bacterial growth.
 So, high heat is more associated with die-offs than low heat, in our experience.